Vamsi212/Internship-Task1/README.md

 ### 6. 📘 Learnings

-- Gained hands-on experience with Nmap
+Gained hands-on experience using Nmap for port and vulnerability scanning.

-- Understood the significance of port scanning
+Understood the role of port scanning in identifying exposed services.

-- Learned how attackers use port scans to identify targets
+Learned how attackers use scans to find weak points in a network.

+Detected real-world vulnerabilities like Heartbleed, POODLE, and CSRF.

+Learned how to analyze scan results and recommend security fixes.

+Improved skills in documentation and basic network security.

 ---